-Snapchat is really the most effective platform for this since the content is removed in 24 hours and users on Snapchat don’t enjoy being bombarded with ad style content.
-They are looking for the “behind the scenes” access, something that makes them feel connected to the brand.
+Snapchat is really the most effective platform for this since the content is removed in 24 hours and users on Snapchat don’t enjoy being bombarded with ad-style content.
+They are looking for “behind the scenes” access, something that makes them feel connected to the brand.

 Consumers like to be in the know, which can be achieved through sharing a quick snap story of a new product being released or a short work from home office tour.
 Either way, your audience will feel connected to your brand and will find value in following your accounts for this hidden gem content.